Joeboy/oxynth/README.md

   something advanced or expert, look elsewhere!
 - I still need to finish fixing some stuff up and documenting it.
 These instructions should work OK already though
+- Some of the code is LLM-assisted.
+In particular the default `synth.rs` was pretty much all spat out by an LLM.

 ## Hardware